RENCI/apsviz-timeseriesdb-ingest/README.md

 This will create data files in /data/DataIngesting/DAILY_INGEST/.

-The next step is the ingest them by running the following command:
+The next step is to ingest the files by running the following command:

 python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataIngest